GiPHouse/Website/README.md

 ### Projects and repositories
 The projects module provides synchronisation functionality with a GitHub organization using the [GitHub API v3](https://developer.github.com/v3/).
 For this, a repository model is included in Django.
 Project(team)s can have one or multiple repositories, which are then synchronised with GitHub.
 For this functionality, a [GitHub App](https://developer.github.com/v3/apps/) must be registered and installed in the organization.
 Details on this are explained later.

+### Mailing Lists
+Admin users can create mailing lists using the Django admin interface.
+A mailing list can be connected to projects, users and 'extra' email addresses that are not tied to a user.
+Relating a mailing list to a project implicitly makes the members of that project a member of the mailing list.
+Currently, these mailing lists are not functional and not synchronized with Gsuite.

 ### Styling
 [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/) are used to style the website.
 Their respective SCSS versions are used.